2021 Best Psychology Colleges for Non-Traditional Students in District of Columbia

 Best Psychology Schools for Non-Traditional Students

-The student loan default rate at The American University is lower than is typical, just 0.9% of students default in three years.
+About 0.9% of The American University students default on their loans in three years, which is lower than average.
 There are approximately 5,283 students at The American University that take at least one class online.
 3,612 students are part time.

 The Integrated Postsecondary Education Data System (IPEDS) from the National Center for Education Statistics (NCES), a branch of the U.S. Department of Education (DOE) serves as the core of the rest of our data about colleges.